andreashlarsen/Shape2SAS/README.md

 ## Shape2SAS

 Shape2SAS simulates small-angle x-ray scattering (SAXS) from user-defined models.
-The models are build from geometrical shapes (subunits), e.g., a dumbbe.l constructed from a cylinder and two tranlated spheres.
+The models are build from geometrical shapes (subunits), e.g., a dumbbell constructed from a cylinder and two tranlated spheres.
 The model is filled with points and the scattering is calculated by a Debye sum.

 <p align="center" id="dumbbell">
   <img src="dumbbell_shape2SASGuide.png" alt="dumbbell_example" style="width: 100%;" />